The new Bronco is here, learn more

 October 7, 2020

 We've take our most commonly received Ford questions and provided you what you need to know.
-Today we answer, "The Ford 2020 Explorer verses the Chevy 2020 Traverse."
+Today we answer, "what are the most notable differences in the 2019 and 2020 Ford Explorer."
 Contact J.C.
 Lewis Ford to see each model and have a personal Ford expert assigned to answer all of your Ford lineup questions - 912.210.5676.

 What are the differences between the 2019 and 2020 Explorers?